 To the new real estate investor going out and making your first deal can be a very scary event.
-Although making mistakes are just part of the game, none of us wants to make a mistake that costs us lots of our hard earned money.
+Although making mistakes are just part of the game with this site, none of us wants to make a mistake that costs us lots of our hard earned money.
 However, learning from other real estate investor’s mistakes can help you go a long way in your real estate investing career.
 So here are 7 deadly real estate investing mistakes to avoid.

 Never use your own Home Equity Line of Credit to purchase real estate.
 You are putting your own house at risk.
 Always get a hard money or private money loan for fix and flips and a regular loan for cash flow properties.
 You can start with a hard money loan to initially buy and fix the property and then getting a regular fixed rate loan using the equity of the property as your down payment.
 There are other methods, but this is just one example.